RunshengSong/QSAR_SSD_Toolbox/README.md

 from scipy.stats import lognorm

 this_ssd = ssd_generator()
-this_ssd.generate(this_q, dist=lognorm, run_bootstrap=True, bootstrap_time=1000, display=True) # this will return a plot with bootstrap and baseline SSD curves.
+this_ssd.generate(this_q, dist=lognorm, run_bootstrap=True, bootstrap_time=1000, display_range=[0.8,100]) # this will return a plot with bootstrap and baseline SSD curves.
 For more information about bootstrap in SSD refer to this blog: https://edild.github.io/ssd/
 ```

 ---